BitCurator/bc_to_aspace_toolkit/README.md

   Completed!
 ```

-You should now see the unpublished **ossarcflow_repository** listed in your ArchivesSpace console (assuming you are logged in).
+You should now see the unpublished **test_repository** listed in your ArchivesSpace console (assuming you are logged in).

 ## License(s)